PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 | German (de-DE)  | Umsatz nach Land und Jahr            |
 | Dutch (nl-NL)   | Omzet per land en jaar               |

-Even if you don’t like the dynamically-generated visual **Title**, you must resist the temptation to replace it with a hard-coded text value.
-Any hard-code text you type into the **Title** property of the visual will be added to the report layout and cannot be localized.
-Therefore, you should either leave the visual **Title** property with its default value or you should use the Localized Table strategy to create report labels that support localization.
+Even if you dislike the dynamically-generated visual **Title**, you must resist the temptation to replace it with a hard-coded text value.
+Any hard-coded text you type into the **Title** property of the visual will be added to the report layout and cannot be localized.
+Therefore, you should either leave the visual **Title** property with its default value or you should use the **Localized Table** strategy to create report labels that support localization.

 ### Introducing the Localized Labels Table Strategy